Well-posedness for the Cauchy problem of the Klein-Gordon-Zakharov system in 2D: Introduction

-} We state our main result. \begin{thm} Let $-\frac{13}{18} < s < 0$.
-Then \eqref{KGZ'} is locally well-posed in $H^{s}(\R^2) \cross \dot{H}^{s}(\R^2)$. \end{thm} We make a comment on Theorem \ref{mth}.
+See {\itshape Remark} \ref{rem1.2} below for the details. \end{rem} We make a comment on Theorem \ref{mth}.
 Applying the iteration argument by the usual Strichartz estimates, we get the local well-posedness of \eqref{KGZ'} for $-1/4 \leq s$.
 This suggests that if $c =1$ the minimal regularity such that the well-posedness of \eqref{KGZ'} holds seems to be $-1/4$.
-If we utilize the condition $0<c<1$ in the same way as in \cite{OTT2} and \cite{Ka} with minor modification, we can show that \eqref{KGZ'} is local well-posed only for $s > -1/2$.
-We find that the known arguments is not enough to get the well-posedness for $s \leq -1/2$ which is the most difficult case.
-To overcome this, we employ the new estimate which was introduced in \cite{BHT} and applied to Zakharov system in \cite{BHHT} and \cite{BH}.
-Zakharov system is composed of two equations, wave equation and Schr\"{o}dinger equation;
+Tsugawa \cite{Tsugawa} found that if we utilize the condition $0<c<1$ in the same way as in \cite{OTT2} with minor modification, we can show that \eqref{KGZ'} is local well-posed only for $s \geq -1/2$.
+We can say that the known arguments is not enough to get the well-posedness for $s < -1/2$ which is the most difficult case.
+To overcome this, we employ a new estimate which was introduced in \cite{BKW}, \cite{BHT} and applied to the Zakharov system in \cite{BHHT} and \cite{BH}.
+See Proposition \ref{prop2.7} below.
+The Zakharov system consists of a wave equation and a Schr\"{o}dinger equation: